oroinc/documentation/backend/api/how-to.rst

 Configure a Nested Object
 -------------------------

 Sometimes it is required to group several fields and expose them as a nested object in the API.
 For example, consider the case when an entity has two fields ``intervalNumber`` and ``intervalUnit`` but you need to expose them in API as ``number`` and ``unit`` properties of ``interval`` field.
-To achieve it, use the following configuration:
+To achieve it, use one of the following
+configurations:

 .. code-block:: yaml